magento/architecture/design-documents/compiled_interceptors.md

 ### Overview

 The idea is to use a mechanism which generates Interceptors code using app config instead of reading config at runtime.
-Main benefit of having this approach incorporated to Magento is improving Dev Experience while debuggind and profiling Magento codebase.
+The main benefit of having this approach incorporated to Magento is improving Dev Experience while debugging and profiling Magento codebase.

 #### Current Code generated Interceptors